-Or, you want to have a deep look at your marketing insights.
-Marketing demands a solution that can easily integrate with Google Analytics or RSS to deliver personalized content.
+Or, you would want to have a deep look at your marketing insights.
+Marketing demands a solution that can easily integrate other apps and services.

 Moreover, many industries, including healthcare, logistics, and retail have specific software that they may need to integrate into a new CMS.

-This might sound like a no-brainer, but you would be surprised how some CMSs still don’t have this functionality integrated in the best way.
+This might sound like a no-brainer but you would be surprised to hear that there are still some CMSs that don’t have this functionality integrated in the best way.

 Another consideration is migrating your existing content to your new platform.
 You want to make this process as easy as possible, and you want to do it without losing any of your content.

-Therefore, ensure you check how each CMS platform resolves content migration.
+Therefore, check how each CMS platform resolves content migration.

 #6 Design per choice

-Customized design is more likely to have a more significant impact on users to make them stay longer on the website.
+Customized design has a more significant impact on users and makes them stay longer on the website.

 In that case, the CMS platform you seek has to allow modifications to the design and the layout.

-Such changes are simply a must have as you need to make your content stand out.
+Such options are of great advantage as you need to make your content stand out.